umarhassan-mitodl/sts.034-fall-2011/content/pages/assignments.md

 {{< tdclose >}}{{< tdopen >}}
 Science in the Blogosphere
 {{< tdclose >}}{{< tdopen >}}
-Identify a science blog of your choice from the Discover Magazine "stable" of blogs available at: [http://blogs.discovermagazine.com/](http://blogs.discovermagazine.com/), follow it for at least three days during the week preceding this class, and write a short critical review of it.
+Identify a science blog of your choice from the Discover Magazine "stable" of blogs available at: {{% resource_link "1bd7cad7-c6ab-4b2d-9bf2-03a0f185a60c" "http://blogs.discovermagazine.com/" %}}, follow it for at least three days during the week preceding this class, and write a short critical review of it.
 What is the blog trying to do, and how well is it doing it?
 Come to class prepared to give a short (2 minute) review of your chosen blog.
 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 16
 {{< tdclose >}}{{< tdopen >}}